PHILIPPINES COUNTRY GUIDE

 Unemployment, bad infrastructure, and crime all remain issues.
 And despite all the reform that has already taken place, heavy restrictions remain on foreign investment, specifically on land ownership.

-Another major drawback of the Philippines is that it is one of the most disaster-prone countries in the world.
-It is especially prone to typhoons and earthquakes which can both do considerable damage.
+One drawback of, in particular, buying the Philippines is that it’s one of the most disaster-prone countries in the world.
+Your assets will inevitably be prone to typhoons and earthquakes.

-All things considered, though, the Philippine economy is headed in the right direction.
+All things considered, though, the Philippine economy is headed in the right direction in spite of its major problems.

 Policymakers are learning from their neighbors about what does and does not work and they have successfully begun implementing projects and laws that have worked well in other countries.